facebook/react/docs/docs/reference-react-dom-server.md

 permalink: docs/reference-react-dom-server.html
 ---

 The `react-dom/server` package allows you to render your components on the server.
+If you use React as a script tag, these top-level APIs are available on the `ReactDOMServer` global.
+If you use ES6 with npm, you can write `import ReactDOMServer from 'react-dom/server'`.
+If you use ES5 with npm, you can write `var ReactDOMServer = require('react-dom/server')`.

  - [`renderToString()`](#rendertostring)
  - [`renderToStaticMarkup()`](#rendertostaticmarkup)

+* * *

 ## Reference